djb2188/ingester/README.md

 ## Notes
 ### Column Names ###

-`column-names.csv` is current as of HealthPro 0.8.6.
+`column-names.csv` is current as of HealthPro 0.8.7 (released the weekend of Nov 18th).

 ### Technical Details ###